mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-08.md

 - Demonstrate that you have deployed the Azure SQL database and you successfully import the Adventure Works sample database.
 - Demonstrate that you have created the plugin with all necessary functions.
 The functions shall use the methods provided in Database Service.
 - Demonstrate that you can ask questions in natural language and you get the answers with the actual data.
-- Demonstrate that you can see the telemetry in Application insights or Aspire Dashboard.
 - Explain to your coach how the Function calling with chat completion works.
 - Explain to your coach how the Auto Function Invocation works.